sreemanrepaka/Fruit_Ninja/README.md

-# mern
+# Fruit Ninja

-All assignments of MERN program by Linux World
+A simpler version of the popular mobile game 'Fruit Ninja' developed using HTML, CSS and Javascript as a part of Linux World's MERN training program.